golemfactory/golem-docs/src/pages/docs/creators/ray/concept.md

 Check out [the machines](https://stats.golem.network/network/providers/online) ready to execute your payloads.

-## Life cycle of Ray on Golem cluster
+## Life cycle of working with Ray on Golem

 The basic flow of working with Ray and Ray on Golem consists of: